amplication/docs/docs/contributing.md

 You can request a new feature by [submitting an issue](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A%20feature%20request&template=feature_request.md&title=) to our GitHub Repository.

-If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
-Please consider what kind of change it is:
+If you'd like to implement a new feature, it's always good to be in touch with us before you invest time and effort, since not all features can be supported.

-- For a Major Feature, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you craft the change so that it's successfully integrated in the project.
+- For a Major Feature, first open an issue and outline your proposal.
+This will let us coordinate efforts, prevent duplication of work, and help you craft the change so that it's successfully integrated in the project.
 - Small Features can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ## What do I need to know to help?